 Early Learning

 In the 2025-26 California state budget, Governor Newsom proposed $3.9 billion to meet the goal of full implementation of universal transitional kindergarten and pre-kindergarten for all students.
-To achieve these goals, schools and providers will need to blend, braid, and layer pre-K and expanded learning programs to create full-day, full-year programs.
+To achieve this goal, schools and providers will need to blend, braid, and layer pre-K and expanded learning programs to create full-day, full-year programs.
+ELO-P plays a vital role in California’s mixed delivery system—where schools, community-based providers, and expanded learning programs work together—to ensure families have access to full-day, full-year pre-K options.

-Partnership for Children & Youth is working alongside our early learning partners to advocate for policy shifts that enable this collaboration.
+Partnership for Children & Youth is working alongside our early learning partners to support the successful implementation of UTK by supporting the workforce, providing technical assistance, and advocating for policy shifts that enable this collaboration.
 We identify models and provide resources for expanded learning providers to better serve their youngest learners.

 Why Early Learning?

-Expanded learning and early learning share goals and core values that encourage blending programs.
-To make full use of public investments, school districts and community-based organizations need to find new ways to work together.
+Expanded learning and early learning share goals and core values that encourage blending programs (see diagram below).
+To fully utilize public investments, school districts and community-based organizations need to find new ways to work together.

 Overlap between Early Childhood Education (ECE) and Expanded Learning (EXL) systems